carbeck/benung-pdfs/README.md

 benung-pdfs
 ===========

-TeX sources for new PDFs on [_Benung.
-The Ayeri Language Resource_](http://benung.nfshost.com).
+TeX sources for new PDFs on [Benung.
+The Ayeri Language Resource](http://benung.nfshost.com).

 Compiling
 =========

 Compile with `xelatex` and `biber`, possibly also with `makeglossaries`.
-Makes use of the [biblatex-sp-unified](https://github.com/semprag/biblatex-sp-unified) package by Kai von Fintel.
+Older projects make use of the [biblatex-sp-unified](https://github.com/semprag/biblatex-sp-unified) package by Kai von Fintel.

 Licensing
 =========